Share this Post

 If we look at the organizational and collective level the situation is not much different.
 In fact, it may be even worse.
 While the challenges communities are facing, such as climate change and immigration, are increasingly complex, there are very few opportunities for systematically learning how to address these issues as a collective.
 Community organizations are pushed by funders to evaluate, innovate, and collaborate; however, they are asked to do so with no or very little additional resources or capacity building.

-So the question becomes: how do we create a situation that allows a whole community to learn together how to best address key social challenges?
+Learning Together: How do we create a situation that allows a whole community to learn how to best address key social challenges together?

 In response to this question, some of us at Sustainable Societies Consulting Group (SSCG) have been involved in the development of the Learning Community (LC) model.
 This model offers a new way of collaborating and creating collective impact that emphasizes learning, alongside collective impact, as a central strategy to addressing complex social challenges.
 In a LC, members value the continuous pursuit of knowledge, feedback, and experimentation as well as the flow of information and resources between academic institutions and practice groups.
 The value of learning is built into key structures and common processes.
 Ideally, funding agencies and policy-makers contribute to a learning ecosystem that provides a safe environment for innovation and experimentation.
 By linking learning institutions, such as universities, to community networks in a systematic and coordinated way, both will profit in a mutually beneficial way while creating meaningful social change.